gnugat/gnugat.github.io/_carew/posts/2014-04-23-sf2-sessions-introduction.md

         public function set($name, $value);
     }

-When using the sessions, you'll generally need to boostrap things up as follows:
+When using the sessions, you'll generally need to bootstrap things up as follows:

     <?php